Mkhulekani/Personal_Portfolio/README.md

 ### *JavaScript*

   - **Libraries**: Used React for efficient and flexible user interfaces.
-  - **DOM Manipulation**: Used React’s Virtual DOM for efficient updates.
   - **Event Handling**: Used React’s event handling mechanisms for interactive elements.
   - **Design Patterns**: Applied Singleton and Factory patterns for separation of concerns.
   - **Error Handling**: Implemented try-catch blocks and used debugging tools for better reliability.